Universal-Team/Universal-Updater/README.md

 Universal-Updater is a homebrew application for the Nintendo 3DS that is intended for easy set-up of other homebrew titles!
 Some features include:

-- Intergration with the Universal DB store, the easiest way to download all your homebrew titles
+- Integration with the Universal DB store, the easiest way to download all your homebrew titles
 - A flexible and easily developable scripting system (with pre-made scripts included)
 - Translations for multi-lingual users
 - Customizable interface colors